Arnesfield/argstree/README.md

 - `self` - Enable strict mode for self but disable it for descendants.
 - `descendants` - Disable strict mode for self but enable it for descendants.

-Note that string values returned by the [`handler`](#optionshandler) callback are excluded from the strict mode checks.
+Note that string values returned by the [`parser`](#optionsparser) callback are excluded from the strict mode checks.

 #### options.leaf